-Olympic 50km Race Walk silver medallist Denis Nizhegorodov who is only 24 is already viewed by many in Russia’s race walking community as the favourite for the 2008 Olympic Games.
+Olympic 50km race walk silver medallist Denis Nizhegorodov may be only 24, but he is already viewed by many in Russia’s race-walking community as the favourite for the 2008 Olympic Games.

 “I would not have been capable of getting up"

 Nizhegorodov, who comes from the little out-of-the-way settlement of Aleksandrovka in the Mordovian Republic, turned out to be one of the heroes of the Athens Olympics.
 The dramatic finish in the 50km race in which he staggered exhausted and dehydrated towards the stadium first made the public tremble at his suffering and then applaud his courage.

 For the last 1.5 km of the longest distance in the whole athletics programme he was struggling, not only with Robert Korzeniowski but with the heat as well.
 Exhausted and practically out of his mind, he collided with the barriers on the course and nearly fell down.